This post may contain affiliate links.

 Fatty tumors can grow in size, which is disconcerting to me, so I switched my focus to learning how I can either reduce the size or make them go away altogether.
 There are a few simple changes, other than what I shared above, that may accomplish my goals.

-Golden Paste – my dogs get golden paste daily, but I've run low and have been adding it sparingly until I had the time to make another batch.
-I made a HUGE batch the other night.
+Golden Paste – my dogs get golden paste daily so I make a large batch every few months.
 Turmeric is a natural anti-inflammatory that also supports digestive health and protects the liver.
 The golden paste recipe I follow is quick and easy to mix up.

 Should I Have My Dog's Fatty Tumor Removed?

 I have spoken to several people, including four veterinarians, and the consensus was a little all over the place.
-Before any tests were done, I was told not to aspirate because we could get false positive or false negative results.
-Instead, my vet wanted to start with x-rays and blood work, both of which came back clean.
-Sydney has some arthritis (we knew about this) and her blood work is perfect (damn right it is!).
+Before any tests were done, I was told not to aspirate because we could get false-positive or false-negative results.
+Instead, my vet suggested that we start with x-rays and bloodwork when I found Sydney's first fatty tumor.

 Sources for This Blog Post